OpenVSP/OpenVSP/examples/vspaero_ex/Swept_Wing_API/README.md

         - Set **Sweep** to **45**, **Sweep Loc** to **0.25** and **Sec SW Loc** to **0**.

     6. In *Airfoil*, we shall utilize an AF File to input the airfoil geometry.
 The AF file used here is provided in this directory.
+This specific airfoil may also be generated using OpenVSP, however for the purpose of this tutorial, we shall stick to the AF file method of input.
         Set **Choose type** to **AF File** and **Read File** for both *Airfoil Section* 0 and 1.

     <p align="center">